vladIsLove-hub/pleasure-tool/README.md

 Let's investigate the first object inside `project.types.json`, because other objects will be almost the same.

-`PBI Desktop, Build and Accessibility.Development` and others it's a taskname of our project, but where can I receive them?
+`PBI Desktop, Build and Accessibility.Development` (and the others) - is a taskname of our project, but where can I receive them?
 It's either than it looks!

 1. Go to [Akvelon ETS](https://ets.akvelon.net/)
 2. Sign in and then: